miguel-salv/FSA-Website/README.md

     }
     ```
 4. To add a new member, copy an existing member object and update the values
-5. To remove a member, delete their object from the array
-6. Make sure to add the corresponding image file in the `images` directory
+6. Add the corresponding image file in the `images` directory

 ### Faculty Advisor